 Serving Suggestions

-- Serve it as a bright, refreshing side next to Pesto Roasted Vegetables or Baked Pesto Tofu or Smoked Tofu.
+- Serve it as a bright, refreshing side next to Pesto Roasted Vegetables, Baked Pesto Tofu, or Smoked Tofu.

 - Pack it in a container, grab a fork, and enjoy straight from the cooler.
 Or portion it out for easy, no-heat-needed weekday lunches.
 Bonus: it gets even better after a day.

-- Serve it alongside other favorites like my Easy Vegan Greek Salad or a big green salad for a beautiful buffet setup.
+- Serve it alongside other favorites like my Mediterranean Cucumber Tomato Salad or a big green salad for a beautiful buffet setup.

 Recipe FAQS